regularjs/guide/en/syntax/if.md

 #  if/ifelse/else

 You can use if, elseif and else rule to conditionally skip a section of the template.
-The condition's value will be convert to boolean.
+The condition's value will be converted to boolean type.
 The elseif-s and else-s must occur inside if (that is, between the if start-tag and end-tag).
-The if can contain any number of elseif-s (including 0) and at the end optionally one else.
+If can contain any number of elseif-s (including 0), and one optionally else at the end.

 __Syntax__